MeinAccount/docker-hibiscus/README.md

 # Docker Hibiscus
-[Hibiscus](https://www.willuhn.de/products/hibiscus-server/) on OpenJDK 8 using a MySQL-Database.
+[Hibiscus](https://www.willuhn.de/products/hibiscus-server/) on OpenJDK 11 using a MySQL or MariaDB-Database.
 Create tables running the `create-tables.sh` script.

 ENV to set: